xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

     kubectl -n gryffindor create rolebinding gryffindor-admin --role=gryffindor-admin --group=gryffindor-admins kubectl -n gryffindor auth can-i '*' '*' --as-group="gryffindor-admins" --as=harry
     ```

-##### Webhooks

-- Webhooks are used to extend and customize the behavior of the Kubernetes API server.
-There are two main types of webhooks in Kubernetes:
-  - Admission Webhooks: These are used to intercept requests to the Kubernetes API server and allow you to modify or validate the requests before they are persisted in the Kubernetes cluster.
-They can be classified into two types:
-    - Mutating Admission Webhooks: These webhooks can modify the incoming request, allowing you to change the object being created, updated, or deleted before it is persisted.
-    - Validating Admission Webhooks: These webhooks validate the incoming request and can reject it based on custom logic.
-  - Audit Webhooks: These webhooks allow you to collect logs or data about API requests made to the Kubernetes API server, typically for monitoring, auditing, or compliance purposes.

 #### Authentication vs Kubeconfig